patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Corpus/DECM_Machine_Ready_Corpus/README.md

           8_RG_Mexico_T3_Acuna.txt
           9_RG_Michoacan_Acuna.txt
           10_RG_Nueva Galicia_Acuna.txt

+René Acuña, Relaciones Geográficas Del Siglo XVI, 1a ed., 10 vols, Serie Antropológica, (Universidad Nacional Autónoma de México, Instituto de Investigaciones Antropológicas, 1982).

+Each of these files contains the textual accounts answering the 50 questions royal decree issued by King Phillip of Spain, compiled between 1579 and 1585 in New Spain.

 2. Two volumes of the Relaciones Histórico-geográficas de la Gobernación de Yucatán edited by Mercedes de la Garza, which complement the work of Acuña: